kedro-org/kedro/docs/source/11_tools_integration/02_ipython.md

 Every time you start or restart a Jupyter or IPython session in the CLI using a `kedro` command, a startup script in `.ipython/profile_default/startup/00-kedro-init.py` is executed.
 It adds the following variables in scope:

-* `context` (`KedroContext`) - Kedro project context that holds the configuration
+* `context` (`KedroContext`) - Kedro project context that provides access to Kedro's library components.
 * `catalog` (`DataCatalog`) - Data catalog instance that contains all defined datasets; this is a shortcut for `context.catalog`
 * `startup_error` (`Exception`) - An error that was raised during the execution of the startup script or `None` if no errors occurred

 ## How to use `context`

-`KedroContext` represents the main application entry point for your Kedro project.
-The `context` variable allows you to interact with your project components from within the Kedro Jupyter notebook.
+The `context` variable allows you to interact with Kedro library components from within the Kedro Jupyter notebook.

 ![context input graphic](../meta/images/jupyter_notebook_showing_context.png)